Æthelbald: Wessex Continues to Rule

 Reign: 855-860

 Æthelbald’s main claim to fame is that he married his mother.
-To be fair, she WAS his stepmother and, because she married Æthelwulf when he was fifty and she was 14, she WAS closer in age to Æthelbald.
-Still, the marriage put off lots of folks back then, especially the clergy.
-In the 890s, Bishop Asser described Æthelbald as sinful and grasping and his reign as “lawless years.”
-William of Malmesbury wrote that “Æthelbald, who was worthless and disloyal to his father, defiled his father’s marriage-bed, for after his father’s death he sank so low as to marry his stepmother, Judith.”
-According to John of Worcester,” Æthelbald, in defiance of God’s prohibition and Christian dignity, and even against all pagan customs, climbed into his father’s marriage-bed, married Judith, daughter of Charles, king of the Franks.”
+To be fair, she WAS his stepmother and, because she married Æthelwulf when he was fifty and she was 14, she WAS closer in age to Æthelbald. [see Æthelwulf: Fighter Against the Vikings] We might not know how his marriage was received at the time but chroniclers said lots in later years!
+In the 890s, Bishop Asser, the biographer of Æthelbald’s younger brother Alfred, described Æthelbald as sinful and grasping and his reign as “lawless years.”
+William of Malmesbury, a foremost historian of the twelfth century wrote that “Æthelbald, who was worthless and disloyal to his father, defiled his father’s marriage-bed, for after his father’s death he sank so low as to marry his stepmother, Judith.”
+According to John of Worcester, also a prominent twelfth century historian, Æthelbald, in defiance of God’s prohibition and Christian dignity, and even against all pagan customs, climbed into his father’s marriage-bed, married Judith, daughter of Charles, king of the Franks.”
+[Aethelbald: King of Wessex]

 Æthelbald had probably reasoned that being married to a Frankish princess would ensure continuing peace with Frankia and any children he produced with Judith would have a better right to rule than any of his younger brothers.
 Unfortunately, early in 860 at age 26, before any children had been produced, Æthelbald died of unknown causes at Sherbourne in Dorset.
 The nobles of the kingdom turned to his older brother Æthelberht to rule.
 At that time, Æthelberht was already ruling as king of Kent, Sussex, and Essex.
 Now, these kingdoms were once more reunited with Wessex.